-Using the latest technology, the Division of Abdominal Imaging is one of the most involved specialty services in the Department of Imaging concentrating on every aspect of cross-sectional imaging including CT, MRI, and ultrasonography.
+Using the latest technology, UR Medicine Abdominal Imaging is one of the most involved specialty services in the Department of Imaging.
+We concentrate on every aspect of cross-sectional imaging including CT, MRI, and ultrasonography.

 Computed Tomography (CT)

-The department maintains the newest CT technology, including multi-detector scanners to provide optimum resolution and scanning speed, as well as the latest reconstruction software for multiplanar rendering and volumetric analysis.
+UR Medicine Imaging maintains the newest CT technology, including multi-detector scanners to provide optimum resolution and scanning speed, as well as the latest reconstruction software for multiplanar rendering and volumetric analysis.
 Examinations range from standard chest, abdomen, and pelvic studies to more complex CT angiography protocols and innovative applications such as cardiac calcium scoring.
-Our faculty also participate in the interpretation of PET-CT examinations in conjunction with the division of Nuclear Medicine.
+Our faculty also participate in the interpretation of PET-CT examinations in conjunction with Nuclear Medicine.

 Magnetic Resonance Imaging (MRI)

-The Department of Imaging operates equipment with the latest advances in magnetic resonance imaging technology at our inpatient and outpatient facilities.
-Advanced pulse sequences, functional MR, MR angiography and spectroscopy are routinely performed to provide the most accurate diagnostic patient care.
+UR Medicine Imaging operates equipment with the latest advances in magnetic resonance imaging technology at our inpatient and outpatient facilities.
+Advanced pulse sequences, functional MR, MR angiography, and spectroscopy are routinely performed to provide the most accurate diagnostic patient care.
 We also have an extensive MR research program with an emphasis in cardiac MR and photodynamic therapies.

 Gastrointestinal & Genitourinary Imaging